 Chris has received grants through the Fulbright-Hays Seminars Abroad "Between East and West" in Turkey and Cyprus in 2004 & "Religious Diversity in North Africa" in Morocco and Tunisia, 2011; and co-led Group Projects Abroad: Egypt in 2005), the Malone Fellowship in Arab and Islamic Studies that allowed him to visit the Kingdom of Saudi Arabia in 2005; several University of Texas Liberal Arts Instructional Technology Awards; and a research grant from the Department of History.

 He has been part of delegations representing the University of Texas at Austin to institutions of higher learning and other educational bodies in both the Middle East/North Africa and South Asia.

-He has served as a review panelist for the Fulbright-Hays Seminars Abroad program, as panelist and chair of the Middle East Book Award committee, and currently chairs the selection committee for the National Council for the Social Studies' Award for Global Understanding given in honor of James M. Becker.
+He has served as a review panelist for the Fulbright-Hays Seminars Abroad program, as panelist and chair of the Middle East Book Award committee, and chaired the selection committee for the National Council for the Social Studies' Award for Global Understanding given in honor of James M. Becker.

 - Graduate Program

 - Undergraduate Program

 - Normandy Scholar Program on WWII